filippopiconese/AD-psw-is-expiring/AD Password is about to expire/README.md

 # Program objectives
-This piece of code helps the company to notify users when the AD password is about to expire.
+This script helps the company to notify users when the AD password is about to expire.

 ## Program phases

 ### Variables

-set the needed variables:
+Set the needed variables:
 - $verbose -> needed if you want to add the password requirements to the email
 - $senderEmailAddress -> who sends the email
 - $senderPassword -> password of the email sender